proxectonos/simil-eval/README.md

 - $S(x_a)$: surprisal of the acceptable / correct text
 - $S(x_{na})$: surprisal of the non-acceptable / incorrect text

-*Interpretation*:
-  - Higher values indicate a stronger model preference for the correct option
-  - Values near zero suggest weak discrimination
+Higher values in this metric indicate a stronger model preference for the correct option, whereas values near zero suggest weak discrimination.

 ---